 We only work with trusted partners and authorities.
 We only share when there is a proper reason to do so.
 We limit sharing to only that which is required.
 We do not sell your personal information.

-Your personal data is only disclosed to passengers who have:
+Your personal data is disclosed to passengers when:

-accepted your order; in which case they will see your name, vehicle details, phone number, photo, geolocation data (e.g. ETA), fare and rating (out of 5 stars);
+you have confirmed the offer to fulfill the journey; in which case they will see your name, vehicle details, photo, geolocation data (e.g. ETA), fare and rating (out of 5 stars).

 In some circumstances, we are legally obliged to share information with external recipients.
 For example, under a Court Order or where we cooperate with a data protection supervisory authority in handling complaints or investigations.
 We can also respond to requests, such as those from law enforcement agencies, when the response is required by law or furthers a public interest task.
 In any scenario, we’ll always satisfy ourselves that we have a lawful basis on which to share the information, and we’ll make sure that we document our decision.